RickStrahl/DocumentationMonster-Documentation/Output-Generation/Upload-to-an-Ftp-Server.md

 > Currently we only support `ftp://` and `sftp://` protocols. `ftps://` (Ftp over SSH) is currently not supported.

 > ##### @icon-lightbulb You can also Upload Individual Topics
-> In addition to publishing the entire project you can also quickly update an indidual topic by using the @icon-arrow-up-right-from-square icon in the topic editor which opens this same dialog in single file upload mode.
+> In addition to publishing the entire project you can also quickly update an individual topic by using the @icon-upload-color:text-info icon in the topic editor which opens this same dialog in single file upload mode.

 ## Ftp Publish Settings